dotnet/docs/docs/standard/frameworks.md

 Use these guidelines to determine which TFM to use in your app:

-- Apps that are universal or portable to many platforms should target `net5.0`.
+- Apps that are portable to multiple platforms should target `net5.0`.
 This includes most libraries but also ASP.NET Core and Entity Framework.

 - Platform-specific libraries should target platform-specific flavors.
-For example, WinForms and WPF controls should target `net5.0-windows`.
+For example, WinForms and WPF projects should target `net5.0-windows`.

 - Cross-platform application models (Xamarin Forms, ASP.NET Core) and bridge packs (Xamarin Essentials) should at least target `net5.0`, but might also target additional platform-specific flavors to light-up more APIs or features.